-This statement, which is required by legislation, explains how the Trustee has implemented the SIP during the year ending 31 March 2023.
+This statement, which is required by legislation, explains how the Trustee has implemented the SIP during the year ended 31 March 2024.

 Changes to the SIP

 The Trustee reviews the SIP at least once every three years and following any significant change in investment policy.